-- When the pelican attempts to take the fish, hook those fingers into the lower beak (mandible) then use your other hand to grasp the top beak up near the face. - Use this hand to grasp the entire beak, freeing your other hand so that you can get the wings under control. - Gently pull the bird towards you and manoevre yourself, so that the bird's side is up against your body,. - Reach across and gather the far wing into the bird's body, the other wing folding against your leg. - You can now lift the pelican up, with your right arm around the bird, supporting it under the belly, with wings tucked against your body and under your arm; with your left hand gently holding the beak.
-Always be careful to hold both the upper ar
+- When the pelican attempts to take the fish, hook those fingers firmly into the lower beak (mandible) then use your other hand to grasp the top beak up near the face. - Use this hand to grasp the entire beak, freeing your other hand so that you can get the wings under control. - Gently pull the bird towards you and manoevre yourself, so that the bird's side is up against your body,. - Reach across and gather the far wing into the bird's body, the other wing folding against your leg.

+- You can now lift the pelican up, with your right arm around the bird, supporting it under the belly, with wings tucked against your body and under your arm; with your left hand gently holding the beak.
+Always be careful to hold both the upper and lower beaks together; just a loose hold is all that is required, allowing the bird to move its head around. - Move quietly away to minimise disturbance to the remaining birds.

-2) Toss'n'Run: can be done alone.
+2) Toss'n'Run: can be done alone

-A simple but innovative technique devised by Cathy Gilmore of ASR Central Coast.
-It is very successful if the pelicans will come close (but not close enough for a beak-grab), and you have a lot of fish.
+This is a very successful if the pelicans will come close (but not close enough for a beak-grab) and you have a lot of fish.
 The birds should be attracted as close as possible prior to the attempt.
 One or two steps away would be a satisfactory distance.